Devs-Paradise/Devs-Machine-Learning-Playground/Emojify/README.md

 # Emojify
-> Create your own emoji with Python
+> Create your own emoji with Python in Real Time.